How Long Does Preserved Moss Last? And How To Keep It Fresh!

 The large moss balls began to fade quickly when exposed to the sun, but never fear; I’m going to share how to freshen them.

-Moss Balls on Front Porch are great for decorations in Spring and summer.
+Moss Spheres on Front Porch are great for decorations in Spring and summer.

 How Long Does Preserved Moss Last?

-When used indoors, away from direct sunlight, the answer is many years.
+The answer is many years when used indoors, away from direct sunlight.
 It may need a careful dusting, but it will look great for years.

 I have had this moss piece for at least 20 years, and it still looks great.